-Set an exchange property named com.pingidentity.policy.error.info so the value will be available for the \$info variable in error templates when an error is encountered.
-The \$info variable can be set by a Groovy Script rule or an OAuth Groovy script rule.
+Set an exchange property named com.pingidentity.policy.error.info

+This value will be available for the \$info variable in error templates when an error is encountered.
+You can set the \$info variable using a Groovy Script rule or an OAuth Groovy script rule.